If you have questions about property valuation and property tax, visit boco.org/2023Valuation.

 Those eligible to apply are:

-• Low income families with a child under 18 who are motivated to pursue additional education & job training with the goal of moving toward self-sufficiency
+• Low income households who are motivated to pursue additional education and job training.

 • Willing to meet on a monthly basis, or as needed, with a FSS support specialist to work toward long and short term educational and career goals